indyka/fuzzy-ahp/README.md

-# SBP - Fuzzy-AHP
+## What is this?

 SBP is one of my school AI project.
 A decision support system for laptop choosing decision using Fuzzy-AHP algorithm.
-Using CI framework, and my own algorithm code, it can help you to decide what laptop does you need based on how you will use it.
+This app can help you to decide what laptop do you need based on how you will use it.

+# License

+MIT